arhohuttunen/starter-academic/content/post/test-data-builders/index.md

 2. Check that the quantity of items does not exceed the inventory balance
 3. Check that we apply different shipping rate on a foreign address

-For different use cases, we have to create objects in another state.
+For different use cases, we have to create objects in different state.
 In our production code, we create things in relatively few places.
 However, in tests, we have to provide all the constructor arguments every time creating an object.

 Let's take a look at a code example.